 *Diplomas will be mailed to September and January graduates and those not participating in the May Diploma Convocation.

-* A reminder to September 2015 graduates walking in the May 2015 ceremony, you will not be receiving a diploma at the May ceremony.
+*A reminder to September 2016 graduates walking in the May 2016 ceremony: you will not be receiving a diploma at the May ceremony.

 Settled Student Account

-Students who have not settled their student account, will not receive their diploma until the bill has been paid in full.
-Please contact Student Accounts 617-353-2264 to resolve issue or visit the Student Account website.
+Students who have not settled their student account will not receive their diploma until the bill has been paid in full.
+Please contact Student Accounts at 617-353-2264 to resolve any issues or visit the Student Account website.
 You can also check your student account on Student Link.